-- Graduate, doctoral and postdoc students interested in a career in planetary exploration.
+- Doctoral students and postdocs interested in a career in planetary exploration.
 Masters-level students and faculty will be considered on a space-available basis.

 - Open to U.S. citizens, legal permanent residents (LPRs), and foreign nationals living within the U.S. at the time of application.
 (Preference will be given to U.S. citizens and LPRs.)
 Due to security issues, citizens of U.S. State Department Designated Countries are not eligible.